papr8ka/-lwjgl-basics-wiki/Lerp-Blur-Brief.md

 <sup>(Shown in grayscale for better GIF quality)</sup>

 The downside, of course, is that it's not truly real-time, and has to be blurred in software while loading textures.
 It also increases texture memory by 33%, and makes regular mipmapping moot.
-But maybe it will be suitable for various effects, e.g. implementing depth of field in a top-down 2D space shooter.
+Further, the `bias` parameter is not thoroughly tested, and may perform strangely on certain devices.
+Nevertheless, maybe it will prove useful for certain effects, such as adding depth of field in a top-down 2D space shooter.

 You can see a full implementation of the above technique, as well as another solution that doesn't rely on `bias` parameter, in the following article:
 [OpenGL ES Blurs](OpenGL-ES-Blurs)